 - 2014, Maryland: $100,000 Verdict – A teen is standing on his front porch when someone yells a racial slur at him, prompting him to run.
 He is tackled by plain-clothes police officers and allegedly thrown into some trashcans.
 After being released without arrest, the teen suffers immense pain in his jaw.
 He sues the police department, claiming that the wrongful arrest resulted in a broken jaw.
 The jury returns a $100,000 verdict for the teen, saying that there was a willful and malicious assault.

 - 2014, Maryland: $75,000 Settlement – A man is arrested for driving drunk and evading a parking lot fee.
 During the arrest, he claims that police employed unnecessary force against him, resulting in a broken jaw.
 He hires a lawyer for his broken jaw and sued the department, claiming that the officers should not have used the amount of force that they did, and could have avoided the broken jaw.
-Before trial, both sides agreed to settle for $75,000 provided that they did not have to admit any guilt or liability.
+Before trial, both sides agreed to a settlement amount of $75,000.

 - 2013, Maryland: $106,639 Settlement – The plaintiff, a minor, attends a party that is unchaperoned and involves underage drinking.
 At some point during the party, another individual punches him in the face, prompting his mother to take him to the emergency room the following day.
 After he was diagnosed with a broken jaw (which required two surgeries to treat), he hires a personal injury attorney and sues the person who assaulted him and the owner of the house where the party was held.
 They both enter into settlements totaling $106,639.

 - 2012, Pennsylvania: $75,000 Verdict – While riding her bike, the plaintiff is struck by a man making a left turn in his car.
 The cyclist breaks her jaw, which requires her to have it wired shut for three weeks.
 During that time, she can only ingest liquid foods.
-She sues the driver, alleging negligence.
+She hires a lawyer and sues the driver, alleging negligence.
 The jury agrees and awards her a verdict of $75,000.